 Serve warm with whipped cream or ice cream.
 Makes about 8-10 servings.

-Now, I’m dying to know.
-Have you ever cooked with a dutch oven?
-Or eaten a dutch oven meal?
+Have you ever cooked with a Dutch oven?
+Or eaten a Dutch oven meal?
 What’s your take?
-Is dutch oven cooking worth the extra effort?
-And if you’re a dutch oven expert, please add your secrets.
+Do you think Dutch oven cooking worth the extra effort?
+And if you’re a Dutch oven expert, please add your secrets.

 Here’s to outdoor cooking!

 Created by Lindsey Johnson for Design Mom.